We get sport from the inside.

 If you want an expert in dealing with the ups and downs of having children on elite performance pathways, here's your woman.
 Graham Daniels sits down with mother of four Sally.

-We have our first #askCIS podcast.
-You asked “Why don’t Christians in Sport put famous sportspeople in the public eye?” and here’s your answer.
 Jonny Reid interviews Graham Daniels, the General Director of Christians in Sport about the principles behind our decision and how that plays out in practice.

 Graham Daniels and Jonny Reid look at why Christians in Sport exists - to reach the world of sport for Jesus, and what encouragement Jesus gives as we go and do it!